rensbaardman/Stoic/README.md

 	https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts
 	also about:debugging etc: can't use insertCSS I think
 - consider using content scripts to inject / remove CSS, and they communicate with background, which checks for storage changes.
 This might make porting to Manifest v3 (with Serviceworkers) easier.
+- consider using ES6 modules in the browser (saves webpack compiling).
+But would rewire() still work?